-China's economic rise has led to the trend of learning Chinese worldwide, including in Indonesia, which has seen a boom in learning Chinese.
+China's economic rise has led to the trend of learning Chinese worldwide.
+Indonesia has also seen the booming of learning Chinese.
 In many cities, people can find a number of Chinese language centers.
 This situation is a stark contrast with the one in 1965-1998, when the New Order regime issued policies that banned Chinese language and culture.
 As a result, Indonesians of Chinese descent who were born and grew up during the New Order era "were practically stripped of their heritage language" (Kurniawan and Suprajitno 2019, 1).
 The fall of the regime in 1998 reversed these policies.
 Today, Chinese is one of the most popular foreign languages taught and learned in Indonesia due to the increasing needs of human resources skillful in Chinese in various industries.
 Indonesians, regardless of their ethnicity, are eager to learn the language (He 2019, 109).
 Consequently, many schools include Chinese in their curriculum.
-Some of them are those whose students are mostly non-Chinese, such as

-^{© 2022} JJMLL Publishers/Yarmouk University.
-All Rights Reserved, public schools.
-Islamic boarding schools, locally known as pesantrens, also follow this step by offering Chinese to their students (Napitupulu 2015; Yudono 2012).
+Some of them are those whose students are mostly non-Chinese, such as public schools.
+Islamic boarding schools, locally known as pesantrens, also jumped on the bandwagon by offering Chinese to their students (Napitupulu 2015; Yudono 2012).